SkiHatDuckie/birds-eye/docs/source/gettingStarted/quickstart.rst

         while client.is_connected():
             # Queueing requests to the external tool.
             memory.request_memory()
-            # Controller input requests will have no effect
-            # until the external tool is set to Commandeer Mode.
-            controller_input.set_controller_input(right=True)
             emulation.request_framecount()

             # Send requests, parse responses, and advance the emulator to the next frame.